 - using electronic buzzers or mobile phone apps that emit high frequency sound waves

 Clothing stops mosquitoes reaching your skin and biting.
-Mosquitoes cannot bite through loose clothing but can if your clothing is tight.
-In hot climates, your clothing can be thin, as long as it is loose.
+Mosquitoes cannot bite through loose-fitting clothing but can if clothing is tight against your skin.
+In hot climates, your clothing can be thin, provided it is loose.
 Any areas of skin not covered by clothing should have insect repellent applied.

 Consider wearing loose fitting clothing with:

 - a high neckline

 - long sleeves

 - long trouser legs or long skirt or dress